Aster family (Asteraceae)

-Range & Habitat: Aromatic Aster occurs primarily in northern Illinois, the hilly sections of southern Illinois, and in areas bordering the Mississippi and Illinois rivers (see Distribution Map).
+Range & Habitat: The native Aromatic Aster occurs primarily in northern Illinois, the hilly sections of southern Illinois, and in areas bordering the Mississippi and Illinois rivers (see Distribution Map).
 It is generally an uncommon plant, although locally common at a few exceptional sites.
 Habitats include mesic to dry gravel prairies, dolomite prairies, gravelly hill prairies, limestone glades, and rocky bluffs along major rivers.

 Faunal Associations: Many insects visit the flowers, including long-tongued bees, short-tongued bees, small to medium-sized butterflies, and skippers.
 These insects seek nectar primarily, although the bees also collect pollen.
 Many kinds of insects feed on the foliage and other parts of asters, including the caterpillars of the butterfly Chlosyne nycteis (Silvery Checkerspot) and many moth species (see Moth Table).
 The Wild Turkey and possibly other upland gamebirds eat the seeds and foliage to a limited extent.
 Mammalian herbivores occasionally eat the foliage of asters, even though their food value is low.

 Photographic Location: The above photographs were taken in the wildflower garden of the webmaster in Urbana, Illinois.